wjzhengsh/blockchain/howto/ibp-v2-troubleshooting.md

 The node status in the tile for the CA,  peer, or orderer node is grey, meaning the status of the node is not available.
 Ideally, when you hover over any node, the node status should be `Running`.
 {: tsSymptoms}

+This problem can occur if the node is newly created and the deployment process has not completed.
+If the node is a CA, then it is likely the node is not running.
-This condition occurs when the health checker that runs against the node cannot contact the node.
-Or the request for status fails with a timeout error because the node did not respond within a specific time period.
+If the node is a peer or orderer, this condition occurs when the health checker that runs against the peer or orderer nodes cannot contact the node.
+The request for status can fail with a timeout error because the node did not respond within a specific time period, the node could be down, or network connectivity is down.
 {: tsCauses}

-[Examine the associated node logs](/docs/services/blockchain/howto/ibp-console-manage.html#ibp-console-manage-console-node-logs) for errors to determine the cause.
+If this is a new node, wait a few more minutes for the deployment to complete.
+If the node is not new, [examine the associated node logs](/docs/services/blockchain/howto/ibp-console-manage.html#ibp-console-manage-console-node-logs) for errors to determine the cause.
+{: tsResolve}

+## When I hover over my node, the status is `Status undetectable`, what does this mean?
+{: #ibp-v2-troubleshooting-status-undetectable}

+The node status in the tile for the peer or orderer node is yellow, meaning the status of the node cannot be detected.
+Ideally, when you hover over any node, the node status should be `Running`.
+{: tsSymptoms}

+This condition only occurs on peer and orderer nodes that were *imported* to the console and the health checker cannot run against the node.
+This status happens because an `operations_url` was not specified when the node was imported.
+An operations url is required for the node health checker to run.
+The node itself is likely `Running`, but because the operations url was not specified, it's status cannot be determined.
+{: tsCauses}

+You can resolve this problem by performing the following steps:
+ 1. Click the node tile to open it.
+ 2. Click the **Settings** icon.
+ 3. Click **Associate identity**, view and make note of the identity that is associated with this node.
+Click **Cancel** to close this panel.
+ 4. Click **Export** to generate a `JSON` file for the node.
+ 5. Edit the generated `JSON` file and enter the `operations_url` for the node.
+The value of the `operations_url` depends on how it was configured as well as various network settings.
+This value needs to be provided by the network administrator who deployed the node.
+ 6. Click **Delete**.
+This step removes the imported node from the console, but does not delete the actual node.
+ 7. From the **Nodes** tab, click **Add Peer** or **Add orderer** followed by **Import an existing peer** or **Import an existing orderer**.
+ 8. Click **Upload JSON** and browse to the JSON file you just edited.
+Click **Next**.
+ 9. Associate the same identity you noted in step three.
+ 10. Click **Add peer** or **Add orderer**.

+The health checker can now run against the node and report the status of the node.
 {: tsResolve}

 ## Why are my node operations failing after I create my peer or orderer?